logivations/amr_config/Readme.md

 **Why do we need a configuration manager?**

 Each AMR has a unique set of configuration.
-This configuration depends on attributes.
-A given AMR has:

-- ID
-- Customer
-- Simulation mode (real/gazebo/simple)

-We can even extend on that, in the future we might additionally have different HW versions and other attributes.

-So how can we keep track of each unique configuration?
+So how can we keep track of each unique set of configuration?

 The most straightforward solution is to have a repository containing all the configuration files and have a version control branch for every AMR.